 Southeast Division Police Station is located at 104 Youville Dr. East.
-Superintendent Debbie Jolly, Inspector Dean Hilton, and the rest of the team work with the citizens of Southeast Edmonton and provide quality customer service.
+Superintendent Debbie Jolly, Inspector Sean Armstrong, and the rest of the team work with the citizens of Southeast Edmonton and provide quality customer service.
 Southeast Division was created April 29, 2007 after a realignment of Divisional borders and is comprised of over 40 neighbourhoods.
-There is also a community police station located in Ottewell at 9807-71 St.

 Working in the community